 Frequently asked questions

-Our course fee for all our courses is £800.
+Our course fee for all our courses is £900.
 Your payment of this course fee secures your booking.
-This payment can be made using through Evenbrite using the links on our course dates and fees page or via bank transfer using the following bank transfer details:
+This payment can be made using using the links on our course dates and fees page to pay in full or via two instalments.

-Once payment has been received you will receive your letter of confirmation and you will officially be booked on the course.
+Once payment has been received you will receive a confirmation email including all course materials and you will then be officially booked on the course.

-We do not offer refunds but are happy to transfer your place on a course as long as we have been given at least 6 weeks in order to re sell your place.
+We do not offer refunds but are happy to transfer your place on a course as long as we have been given at least 4 weeks in order to re sell your place

 Nick Cooke developed the Mindfulness Now Programme after his own experience of using mindfulness to help him with his recovery and rehabilitation, including coping with pain following two serious and life-threatening illnesses.
 He already had considerable experience of learning, practising and teaching mindfulness and, as a talk therapist, it’s something, which for many years, he has taught his clients to practice, often with highly positive results.